CAPA Management Software for Regulated Industries

 Scheduled Verification at a Defined Interval After Implementation

-The effectiveness verification is not performed immediately after the corrective action is implemented.
+Effectiveness verification is not performed immediately after the corrective action is implemented.
 It is performed after a monitoring period that allows sufficient time for the corrective action to demonstrate its effect on the failure rate.
-Monitoring periods in regulated manufacturing typically range from 30 days to 90 days for process-related CAPAs, and from 60 days to six months for systemic quality system CAPAs.
-In eLeaP, the monitoring period is defined at CAPA initiation along with the verification criteria.
+Monitoring periods in regulated manufacturing typically range from 30 to 90 days for process-related CAPAs and from 60 days to six months for systemic quality system CAPAs.
+In eLeaP, the monitoring period is defined at CAPA initiation alongside the verification criteria.
 When the implementation stage closes, the system schedules the verification task for the end of the monitoring period and assigns it to the designated verifier.
-The CAPA status in the system is ‘awaiting effectiveness verification’ during this period — it is not eligible for closure, and it appears in the open CAPA reports reviewed by quality management.
+The CAPA status is ‘awaiting effectiveness verification’ during this period — it is not eligible for closure and appears in the open CAPA reports reviewed by quality management.

 The effectiveness verifier should not be the same person who conducted the root cause investigation or who owns the corrective action.
 The original investigator has an implicit interest in the verification succeeding — a failed verification calls into question the quality of the original investigation and root cause identification.
-An independent verifier applies the verification criteria without that interest. eLeaP’s CAPA workflow configuration designates the effectiveness verifier as a distinct role from the investigator and the CAPA owner, and the verifier assignment is documented in the CAPA record.
-The verification sign-off requires the verifier’s electronic signature, with the meaning of the signature — effectiveness confirmed or effectiveness not confirmed — recorded in the CAPA audit trail.
+An independent verifier applies the verification criteria without that interest. eLeaP’s CAPA workflow designates the effectiveness verifier as a distinct role from the investigator and the CAPA owner.
+The verification sign-off requires the verifier’s electronic signature under 21 CFR Part 11, with the meaning of the signature — effectiveness confirmed or effectiveness not confirmed — recorded in the CAPA audit trail.

 Documented Evidence of Verification Outcome